-Whenever a Level 1 or Level 2 Water Emergency exists as defined in Section 16.7 of the Plan, the City of Corpus Christi City Manager, or designee, shall:
+Whenever a Level 1 or Level 2 Water Emergency emergency water shortage conditionsexists as defined in Section 16.7 of the Plan, the City of Corpus Christi City Manager, or designee, shall:

-- Assess the severity of the problem and identify the actions needed and the time required to solve the problem. - Contact the utility director or other responsible official of each wholesale water customer by telephone, email, or in person to provide information on severity of water supply and/or demand conditions and request that the wholesale water customer initiate mandatory measures to reduce water consumption as appropriate (e.g., notification of the public to reduce water use until service is restored). - If appropriate, notify city, county, and/or state emergency response officials for assistance. - Undertake necessary actions, including repairs and/or clean-up as needed. - Prepare a post-event assessment report on the incident and critique of emergency response procedures and actions.
+- Assess the severity of the problem and identify the actions needed and the time required to solve the problem. - o Contact the utility director or other responsible official of each wholesale water customer by telephone, email, or in person to provide information on severity of water supply and/or demand conditions and request that the wholesale water customer initiate mandatory measures to reduce water consumption as appropriate (e.g., notification of the public to reduce water use until service is restored). - Inform the utility director or other responsible official of each wholesale water customer by telephone, email, or in person and suggest actions, as appropriate to alleviate problems (e.g., notification of the public to reduce water use until service is restored). - If appropriate, notify city, county, and/or state emergency response officials for assistance. - Undertake necessary actions, including repairs and/or clean-up as needed. - Prepare a post-event assessment report on the incident and critique of emergency response procedures and actions.